normen/homebridge-milighthub-platform/README.md

 Make sure your MQTT _topic pattern_ includes the `:device_id`, `:device_type` and `:group_id` values, e.g. `milight/:device_id/:device_type/:group_id`.

 To use the MQTT backchannel set MQTT topic _state pattern_ to e.g. `milight_state/:device_id/:device_type/:group_id`.

+#### Adaptive Lighting

+Adaptive Lighting is enabled automatically for lamps that expose `ColorTemperature`, including white remotes and RGB+CCT remotes when `rgbcctMode` is enabled.
+External color changes reported through MQTT or HTTP backchannel will disable Adaptive Lighting so HomeKit stays in sync with the real lamp state.

 ## Limitations